How I Use TradingView to Plan Every Trade: A Practical, Real-World Walkthrough

 Tradeify is a futures proprietary trading firm that offers traders the opportunity to trade simulated funds and earn payouts based on their performance.
 The firm provides three main account types: the Advanced Plan, the Growth Plan, and the Straight to Sim Plan.
 Each plan has its own unique rules, payout structures, and risk management parameters.
 This article will break down everything you need to know about Tradeify, focusing on the rules and policies surrounding these three account types.

-TRY TRADEIFY HERE
+TRY TRADEIFY HERE and enter code break

 1. Overview of Tradeify’s Account Types